aryanshg/Stego-Image-Creator/README.md

 ## steps to run program

-## method-1

 - install python 3.0 or above link - https://www.python.org/downloads/
-- download this project as zip from github then extract it
+- fork this project from github
-- open cmd from extracted folder
 - install these python modules:

-1. pip install tk
+  1. tk
-2. pip install Pillow
+  2. pillow
-3. pip install pycrypto
+  3. pycrypto

-- close cmd and open again from extracted folder
-- type - python main.py
+  4. openCV
+  5. scikit-image

-- a gui based window will appear, run app
+- executed this command 'python main.py' from terminal to run app

-## method - 2

-- download this project as zip from github then extract it
-- extract the program.zip file
-- open program folder
-- run main.exe